 A well-written and interesting blog post has the potential to be shared by users, bringing new readers to your website.
 In addition, a blog gives you an opportunity for cross-promotion with other blog writers who are also looking to expand their audience.

 7. Use Content Discovery Platforms to Reach New Audiences

 This is a form of native advertising through content discovery platforms such as Taboola and Outbrain.
 It’s a way of advertising your content without giving the appearance of an advertisement.
 Your promoted content is presented like all of the other content on the site and it is impervious to ad blockers, because it is essentially part of the site.
-You’ll find this kind of advertising on the world’s biggest, most reputable websites, and you may have already unknowingly clicked on such an ad.
-It’s an unobtrusive way of advertising that can be a win-win for your website and the readers it brings.

 8. Take Advantage of Free Marketing Offers

 If you’re as keen on free stuff as the next guy or gal, then the good news is that you probably already have some sources to tap into.